-Example calculations for the time required for the gate to open and close and the associated vehicles per hour capacity are shown in Table G1.4-8.
-Assuming that 75 percent of inbound and outbound vehicles arrive at gate-managed driveways during a peak 15-minute period either before shift change (AM peak hour) or after shift change (PM peak hour), the access gates should have sufficient capacity to accommodate the inbound and outbound vehicles trips without additional queueing and delays.
+The second scenario assumed the rolling gate would open and close for each vehicle.
+Example calculations for the time required for the gate to open and close and the associated vehicles per hour capacity are shown in Table G1.4-9.
+Assuming that 75 percent of inbound and outbound vehicles arrive at gate-managed driveways during a peak 15-minute period either before shift change (AM peak hour) or after shift change (PM peak hour), the access gates should have sufficient capacity to accommodate the inbound and outbound vehicles trips without additional queueing and delays that would impact intersection operations.